srestcom/map-app/README.md

 # Description

-Create an app which displays and allows to edit properties of a building list. - DONE Usage of all npm packages is allowed.
+Live demo based on mocked data can be seen @ http://srest.com/map/ Create an app which displays and allows to edit properties of a building list. - DONE Usage of all npm packages is allowed.